Berlin Christmas market: 9 dead, at least 50 injured in truck crash

 Jan Hollitzer, deputy editor-in-chief of local newspaper Berliner Morgenpost, said he saw people underneath the truck when it came to a stop.

-German officials have been concerned about security around Christmas markets, which are the main place for holiday shopping.
+German officials have been concerned about security around Christmas markets, which are the main place for holiday shopping and refreshments, such as the mulled beverage Gluhwein.

 The US State Department alerted US citizens in November to the heightened risk of terrorist attacks throughout Europe, especially during the holiday season.
 The alert, which encouraged citizens to be cautious at the holiday festivals, expires on February 20.